Permitted development rights: Expert insight on the 2020 rule changes

 Understanding permitted development rights shouldn’t be a headache.
 However, when homeowners start to look into what they can and can’t do to their own homes without planning permission, things start to get confusing.

 That’s why, with new rules coming into effect during September 2020, we’re going to focus on what’s changed and what it means for property owners going forward.
 So, just before you start, consider this top tip from our Checkatrade planning expert Steve Walker, owner of Parkers Design (Southern) Limited:

 “This is a really exciting time for homeowners wishing to extend their homes and whilst we live in unprecedented times, the government has acted swiftly to utilise the Prior Approval process to keep the housing market stimulated by these new PD measures.
 I always remind any homeowner to ensure they gain Prior Approval prior to their project commencing – we do see occasionally where PD is taken out of context and the correct “permissions” have not been sought.”

 Our UK Parliament agreed on new permitted development legislation, allowing property owners the freedom to improve or extend their homes without asking for planning permission.

 However, this doesn’t mean you’re not subject to other conditions and limitations via your local planning authority, which is why talking to a professional – such as an architect or designer – before undertaking any works is advised.

-All potential limitations are in place to reduce any undue impact on your neighbours and uphold local amenity.
-For example, certain rear extensions need neighbour consultation before works can commence.
+All potential limitations are in place to reduce any undue impact on your neighbours and uphold local amenities.
+For example, certain rear extensions need neighbour consultations before works can commence.
 And if you live in a grade listed building or conservation area, there may be further restrictions.